dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-### AWS API contention and exponential backoff:
+### AWS API contention and exponential backoff with jitter for retrying API calls:

-For API contention with the security group assignments to the EC2 instances the max_retries is a siginficant variable This needs to be set to 10 for the higher process level tests because the number of retries often exceeds 5.
+For API contention with the security group rule assignments (call to AuthorizeSecurityGroupIngress by authorize_security_group_ingress method) the max_retries is a siginficant variable

+This needs to be set to 10 for the higher process level tests because the number of retries often exceeds 5.
 It can be increased to whatever number is necessary to support the number of  processes and in general higher process concurrency requires a higer max_retries number.
 This is ok for the exponential backoff python code because the delay parameter is not changed at all and only